We work with clients who want to use research for all forms of content generation and provide advice and support at each stage

 The following “route map” might help you on your journey and hopefully provides some useful tips.

 What does the research need to do?

-Well, thought out research doesn’t need to be one dimensional - we can help you multi purpose it.
+Well thought out content marketing research doesn’t need to be one dimensional - we can help you multi purpose it.

 2. Check what’s been published or shared

 You don’t want to repeat what’s already been done but equally is there anything that can be built on or used as a reference point?
 What’s trending and likely to grab attention?
 What’s in or out of scope?
 Where is the ‘clear air’/low noise?
-We work with client to identify metrics that the research can be aligned to, or themes it could support and build on?
+We work with clients to identify metrics that their content generation research can be aligned to, or themes it could support and build on.

 3. Decide on the respondents & agree the methodology

 Define the structure for the research and identify who needs to be interviewed.
 Once this is identified we can advise on the best way to research the audience, the most appropriate methodology and the most cost effective way of doing it.
 We use a number of qualitative and quantitative methods in our research.